andreymatin/wp-brief/readme.txt

 == Description ==

-WP Brief is a WordPress plugin to show dashboard widget with development reports, readme, documentation from developer to client.
+Brief is a WordPress plugin to show dashboard widget with development reports, readme, documentation from developer to client.
 The plugin supports markdown format.
 Developer can also add brand logo and link into report widget by configuration panel.

 = Features =